cdl-geneseo/critical-digital-practices/mod-7/loops.md

 ```
 Interesting! `"hello"` is not a list; it's a string.
 Yet we can iterate over the characters in a string, just as we can iterate over the elements in a list.

-If you're suspecting that this means strings, like lists are indexed, you're right!
-That means we can access characters in the string by their index (don't forget that space is a character, too), and that we can slice on a string.
+If you're suspecting this means that strings, like lists, are indexed, you're right!
+The fact that strings are indexed means that we can access characters in a string by their index (don't forget that space is a character, too), and that we can slice on a string.
 For example:

 ```zsh
 >>> greeting = "Hello, there!"